TahirHafeez/SukhKaSaans-Ventilator/README.md

 # Sukh Ka Saans
-Open Source Mechanical Ventilator using Ambu Bag &amp; Arduino to help people struggling for medical aid.
+Open Source Mechanical Ventilator using Ambu Bag &amp; Arduino to help people struggling for medical aid in pandemic situations like COVID-19.
 It's low cost ($60-80) easy to make and use.\
 It is strap based design which squeezes the bag with servo motor rotation and measures tidal volume with servo motor position.
 # Components
 Arduino 1\